root-project/root/tree/ntuple/v7/doc/specifications.md

  - List frame: list of alias column record frames
  - List frame: list of extra type information

+The last four list frames containing information about fields and columns are collectively referred to as _Schema description_.
 The release candidate tag is used to mark unstable implementations of the file format.
 Production code sets the tag to zero.